 - Twitter is like Facebooks older, but shorter, brother.
 You still can still post statuses and pictures, but there is less customization to your profile.
 This means less opportunity to explain what your business does and who you are.
 I believe that Twitter isn’t the place to start your digital marketing journey, but a place to grow with your existing Facebook followers.
 Twitter is a great platform to run promotions and ad campaigns, but Facebook does it better.
 If you have time to do both then I highly recommend it.

 The world of social media can be daunting if you didn’t grow up in it.
 But that doesn’t mean you can’t start now and thrive.
-Your business can soar to new heights with the addition of digital marketing, you just have to put in the time to learn how to do it right.
+Beside your printed logo and branding your company the “old way”, your business can soar to new heights with the addition of digital marketing says Kelly from Pure Optical, you just have to put in the time to learn how to do it right.

 When potential clients come across your business online, what they see 100% affects if they stay or leave.
 It used to be that having a professional and impersonal website was the way to go because looking more official made you more trustworthy.
 In this day in age, that simply isn’t the case anymore.
 Today’s clients and customers are looking for businesses they can relate to and that they feel connected to.
 Brand loyalty is bigger than ever, and a lot of that has to do with customer’s believing in your business because they took the time to get to know it.